parapsychic/ishowoff_vscode/README.md

 The companion extension for [IShowOff](https://github.com/parapsychic/ishowoff).

-This extension can automatically run the Github Action display your session time on your Github profile like this:
+This extension can automatically run a Github Action to display your editor session time on your Github profile like this:

 <img src="images/img.png" width="100%">

 ## Setup

-1. Download the VS Code extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=parapsychic.ishowoff) or sideload this repo.
+1. Download the VS Code extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=parapsychic.ishowoff) or sideload this extension by building it and sideloading it.
 2. Get a [Personal Access Token](https://github.com/settings/tokens/new).
 Please keep in mind that this token is equivalent to your password.
 Do not give it admin permissions. repo:write permissions are required.
 Anything below that is not required.
 Also, for extra safety, set an expiration date.
 3. Fork [IShowOff](https://github.com/parapsychic/ishowoff) and follow the instructions on that repo.
 4. Set the settings in VS Code.
 You should be prompted during the first run.
-Be sure to set the **Token** from last step, **username**, **forked repo name** from last step (usually, just ishowoff).
+Be sure to set the **Token** from last step, **username** and the **forked repo name** from last step (usually, just ishowoff).

 ## Custom Commands
 If you want to supply additional arguments or run different commands after running the rust binary to create svg file, you can use the custom commands section.